avirajBevli/Camera_projection/README.md

 # Real world to Image mapping
-* Project 3D points in the world to the image, thereby predicting where each point in the world would lie in the actual image taken by the camera
+* Project 3D points in the world to the image, thereby predicting where each point in the world would lie in the actual image taken by the camera.
+* Imagine we have a robot moving in on the plane and rotating simulataneously.
+Our task is to predict the image at any point of time given that we know the exact location of the robot and all points in the world

 ### Setup :
 * We have two walls, one along y=0, the other along y=10m